dappnode/mev-sp-contracts/docs/DappnodeSmoothingPool.md

   ) external
 ```
 Be able to receive ether donations and MEV rewards
-Oracle will be able to differenciate between MEV rewards and donations and distribute rewards accordingly
+Oracle will be able to differentiate between MEV rewards and donations and distribute rewards accordingly